Vortex clustering, polarisation and circulation intermittency in classical and quantum turbulence

-The fitted scaling exponents $2\gammaturb_p$ discussed above are plotted in Fig.~\ref{fig:exponents} (blue filled stars) as a function of the moment order $p$.
-These exponents are compared to the measured $\lambdaturb_p$ coefficients (blue filled circles) obtained according to Eq.~\eqref{eq:CircMomentScaling}, where averages are performed for different loop areas $A$.
+The fitted scaling exponents for the turbulent case $2\gammaturb_p$, discussed above, are plotted in Fig.~\ref{fig:exponents} (blue filled stars) as a function of the moment order $p$.
+These exponents are compared to the measured values of $\lambdaturb_p$ (blue filled circles) obtained according to Eq.~\eqref{eq:CircMomentScaling}, where averages are performed for different loop areas $A$.
 The latter are the same as in Ref.~\citenum{Muller2021}.
 The factor $2$ in front of $\gammaturb_p$ comes from considering the relation $\mean{n} \sim A \sim r^2$.
 As discussed earlier, the moments averaged for different $n$ closely follow the self-similar K41 scaling $2\gammaturb_p \approx 4p/3$ (blue solid line), while the $\lambdaturb_p$ exponents -- affected by the spatial vortex distribution -- show signs of intermittency~\cite{Muller2021}.

 To further distinguish the effects of polarisation and spatial vortex distribution on circulation statistics, we perform the following numerical experiment.
 We recompute the circulation in the quantum turbulent flow, but before doing this, we randomise the sign of each vortex on each analysed two-dimensional cut while keeping its position fixed.
 By doing this, we get rid of the system polarisation, while maintaining the non-trivial spatial distribution of vortices.
 We refer to this system as \emph{disordered turbulence}.
 In our non-intermittent toy model, this setting would correspond to the unpolarised value $\beta = 0$, yielding the self-similar circulation scaling $\meann{|\Gamma|^p} \sim n^{p/2}$.
 In Fig.~\ref{fig:exponents}, we display the corresponding measured exponents of the disordered state $\lambdarand_p$ and $2\gammarand_p$ (red unfilled markers).
 Remarkably, even after suppressing vortex polarisation, $\lambdarand_p$ also presents intermittency deviations.
 In contrast, the scaling exponents $\gammarand_p$ satisfy the expected self-similar behaviour $2\gammarand_p \approx p$ (red solid line).